julioefajardo/CarND-Term1-Project3/Report.md

 ![alt text][image3]

-Also, i split my image and steering angle datasets into training and validation sets.
+Also, i randomly shuffled and split my image dataset into training and validation sets.
 I found that my model always has low mean squared error on the training and validation set.
 Curiously, the validation loss always is below the training loss, i guess that is for the Dropout layers that no have inference on the validation set (model.py lines 168-169).

 ```sh
 b_size = 32